M-STARX/Guide/docs/source/spi.rst

 Enabling
 --------

-Some devices require you to enable SPI mode.
-To enable SPI mode
+Some devices (Arduino does not) require you to enable SPI mode.
+To enable SPI mode:

 .. tabs::

-   .. tab:: Arduino

-      #. none

    .. tab:: Raspbian